Clockwise (film): Filming

-The road accident scene with a police car was on the A491 at Hagley near Field Road on Thursday 13 June 1985.
-John Cleese had been a teacher for two years.
+The road accident scene with a police car was on the A491 at Hagley, Worcestershire, near Field Road on Thursday 13 June 1985.
 The assembly scene was filmed at Menzies High School in West Bromwich on Tuesday 18 June 1985, with headteacher Ian Pedder.

 The university scene included the University of Birmingham Guild of Students building from 20 to 21 June 1985.
 Filming moved to Wenlock Priory in late June 1985, in Much Wenlock in Shropshire.

+Cleese recalled "I wanted to see if I could get through eight weeks' filming and finish in reasonably good form, feeling physically OK and mentally together and not exhausted.
+And I managed it fine by the simple expedient of getting to bed very early and having my masseur work on me for forty-five minutes every night."
+However he smashed his left knee on a staircase and pulled a hamstring chasing a train at Hull station.